 No, Ringworm isn't a parasite; it's the name given to a fungal condition that brings a kitten's skin out in a circular rash.
 Ringworm can be passed from cat to cat but also from cat to human.
 It's not easy to spot, so if you only have a suspicion that your kitten has a coat or skin problem, it's best to get in touch with your vet.

 Your kitten's ears

-Regular, gentle handling of your kitten, and especially her ears, will enable you to check them for problems without alarming her.
-And if your kitten does have a problem, you'll soon know about it.
-Firstly, her ear will be lowered, and she'll be likely to shake her head quite a lot, too.
-Also, if you happen to notice any grey or dark brown dry or waxy deposits, they're a sure sign of mites.
+Regular, gentle handling of your kitten, and especially their ears, will enable you to check them for problems without causing alarm.
+If your kitten does have a problem, you'll soon know about it.
+Firstly, the ear will be lowered, and they'll be likely to shake their head quite a lot, too.
+If you happen to notice any grey or dark brown dry or waxy deposits, they're a sure sign of mites.
 Happily, they can be easily treated by your vet.

 Your kitten's eyes

 As you'd expect, your kitten's eyes should be clear and bright, with no discharge.
 Any stickiness in the eyes could be the result of an infection.
 Bathe the discharge from your kitten's eyes regularly, using a solution of warm water and salt (about a teaspoon to a pint is a good guide).
 Because the infection could have many causes it's best to take your kitten to the vet.

 Sneezing can also be a sign of upper respiratory disease, often called 'cat flu', so if you notice anything more than the occasional sneeze, a visit to the vet is advised.

 But it's also worth remembering that sneezing could be the result of pollen inhalation, a blade of grass or grass seed, dust, household sprays or cigarette smoke.